-Warning Changes to queues-including adding a queue, modifying an existing queue, or deleting a queuewill result in the deletion of all recorded pages that have not yet played.
+Warning Changes to queues-including adding a queue, modifying an existing queue, or deleting a queue-will result in the deletion of all recorded pages that have not yet played.
 Changes should only be done after business hours or during a small maintenance window that does not exceed five minutes.
-If you have the appropriate license, you can use the Page Queuing feature.
-To determine the maximum queues allowed by your system, view your Maximum Page Stacking Queues on the Product License page (see "Product License" on page 21).